jsvitor/data-engineer-banco-carrefour/overviews/terraform.md

 - Use terragrunt for keeping your code DRY
 - Always use version constraints for providers and modules.
 This ensures that the module is compatible with the provider version.

-Remember to always run `terraform plan` before applying changes and maintain proper documentation for your infrastructure code!
+Remember to always run `terraform plan -out=tfplan` before applying changes and maintain proper documentation for your infrastructure code!

-## References and additional learning resources
+## 📖 References and additional learning resources

 - [Terraform Documentation](https://www.terraform.io/docs/index.html)
 - [Terraform Registry](https://registry.terraform.io/)